Grace Crowley: Career

 On her return to Australia, Crowley was one of the most experienced Modernist artists in Australia, with a sophisticated understanding of Cubism.
 In 1932 she briefly taught at the Black Modern Art Centre before it was closed down.
 She then went on to start her own school with Rah Fizelle, which was renamed as the Important Centre for Modern Art and was in existence for five years.
 After a relationship breakdown between Fizelle and Crowley, the school closed in 1937.
 Fizelle remained at 215a George Street, Crowley however set up a studio at her apartment at 227 George Street.
-In 1937 Grace Crowley, Ralph Balson, Margel Hinder, Rah Fizelle and Eleonore Lange began planning a group exhibition which later came into fruition with fellow painters and sculptors, Frank Medworth, Dadsworth and Gerald Lewers in Exhibition 1: paintings and sculptures.
-The exhibition was opened by HV Evatt in the David Jones’ Art Gallery in August 1939.
+In 1937, Crowley, Balson, Margel Hinder, Rah Fizelle and Eleonore Lange began planning a group exhibition which later came into fruition with fellow painters and sculptors, Frank Medworth, Dadsworth and Gerald Lewers (husband of Margo Lewers) in Exhibition 1: Paintings and Sculptures.
+The exhibition was opened by H. V. Evatt in the David Jones' Art Gallery in August 1939.
 In the early 1940s she was one of the first Australians to move into pure abstraction.

 With other participating artists including Rah Fizelle, Frank Hinder and Eleonore Lange, Balson and Crowley came together in the 1930s as leaders of the second phase of the modern movement in Australian art, developing the earlier ideas of Roland Wakelin, Roy De Maistre and others at the beginning of World War I.

 In 1949, Crowley spent a brief period teaching a course in abstract art at East Sydney Technical College.

-During this time and throughout the 1950s, Grace Crowley was most productive.
-Exhibiting regularly from 1944 and 1954 with the Society of Artists and Contemporary Art Society, Crowley also participated in multiple group exhibitions including; Abstract paintings drawings sculpture constructions, David Jones Art Gallery, 1948.
-Contemporary Art Society- Eleventh Annual Interstate Exhibition, 1949, and Abstract compositions, paintings, sculpture, Macquarie Galleries, 1951.
-In 1954 with Balson’s retirement impending, Crowley purchased a house in High Hill, Mittagong, in which she resided alongside her 227 George Street Studio.
-Only two known paintings were created between 1955 and 59, an abandonment of geometric forms occurred in exchange for gestural brushwork.
-In 1960 Crowley and Balson travelled to galleries in England, France and America.
+During this time and throughout the 1950s, Crowley was most productive.
+Exhibiting regularly from 1944 to 1954 with the Society of Artists and Contemporary Art Society, Crowley also participated in multiple group exhibitions including; Abstract Paintings Drawings Sculpture Constructions, David Jones Art Gallery, 1948; Contemporary Art Society – Eleventh Annual Interstate Exhibition, 1949; and Abstract Compositions, Paintings, Sculpture, Macquarie Galleries, 1951.
+In 1954 with Balson's retirement impending, Crowley purchased a house in High Hill, Mittagong, in which she resided alongside her 227 George Street Studio.
+Only two known paintings were created between 1955 and 1959, an abandonment of geometric forms occurred in exchange for gestural brushwork.
+In 1960, Crowley and Balson travelled to galleries in England, France and America.
 A rapid turn in style occurred during this time of travel, notably in Devon where both Crowley and Balson turned to pouring paint in a similar fashion to Jackson Pollock.
-In August 1964 Balson died unexpectedly, marking the end of Crowley’s art practice also.
+In August 1964 Balson died unexpectedly, marking the end of Crowley's art practice also.
 Crowley stayed at the High Hill residence until she purchased a unit in Manly.

 In honour of the forerunners of the modern abstract movement, in 1966 the Art Gallery of New South Wales held an exhibition which included Crowley and her colleagues such as Balson, Fizelle and Hinder.